Hot Sauce (song): Critical reception

 Kim Sung-yeop of IZM noted the song as it "expresses only the passionate energy and playful, kitsch charm of NCT Dream", adding that it does not match any of the group's existing styles and has a clear presence as the first song to mark a new beginning.
 Rhian Daly of NME described the track as "vibrant and exuberant", further adding that "the very SM experimentalism that courses through it elevates it into something more weighty and developed".

+"Hot Sauce" was ranked among the best K-pop songs of 2021 by Spotify (5th), Billboard (7th), Young Post (8th), and Dazed (20th).
+CNN Philippines included it as a honorable mention.

 Commercial performance

 "Hot Sauce" debuted at number one on South Korea's Gaon Digital Chart with chart issue dated May 9–15, 2021, giving the group their first number-one song on the chart.
-It also debuted atop the Download Chart and BGM Chart.
-The song debuted at number 37 on the component Streaming Chart, and peaked at number 31.
 The song entered the Billboard K-Pop Hot 100 at number 39, and peaked at number 18.

 In the United States, "Hot Sauce" debuted at number eight on the Billboard World Digital Song Sales.
 The single debuted at number 96 on the Billboard Global 200 making it the first song in three languages to enter the chart.
 The song also debuted at number 51 on the Billboard Global Excl.
 US.

 On the year-end charts, Hot Sauce became NCT Dream and NCT's first entry on the yearly Gaon Digital Chart.